simon-anders/htseq/trunk/doc/overview.rst

 ************************************************************

 HTSeq is a Python package that provides infrastructure to process data from high-throughput sequencing assays.

-Please see the chapter :ref:`tour` first for an overview on the kind of analysis you can do with HTSeq and the design of the package, and the look at the reference documentation.
+* Please see the chapter :ref:`tour` first for an overview on the kind of analysis you can do with HTSeq and the design of the package, and then look at the reference documentation.

+..

-For installation instructions, see :ref:`install`.
+* For downloads and installation instructions, see :ref:`install`.

 Documentation overview
 ======================

 * :ref:`install`

+  Download links and installation instructions can be found here

 * :ref:`tour`